ThoughtWorksInc/stonecutter/docs/UBUNTU.md

     - `ansible_ssh_host` with the IP address of your ubuntu server machine
     - `site_address` with the URL of the server
 - Copy the *config/clients.yml* file and add the details of the clients you want to use Stonecutter with
-- Use the *stonecutter_ansible.env* found in the */config* directory and replace the empty strings with your credentials and save it for use in the next step.
+- Use the *stonecutter_ansible.env* found in the */config* directory and either replace the empty strings with your credentials or delete the variable.
 Take note of the file path.
 You can find more information about the configuration variables [here](./CONFIG.md).
+- Remove from */ops/roles/stonecutter_application_config/templates/stonecutter_config.j2* the variables that you deleted in the previous step.
 - Create a *ops/roles/nginx/files/secure/* directory, and copy your SSL certificate and key files there, with the names *stonecutter.key* and *stonecutter.crt*.

 Run Ansible playbook: